Visual release hallucinations

-Visual release hallucinations, also known as Charles Bonnet syndrome or CBS, are a type of psychophysical visual disturbance in which a person with partial or severe blindness experiences visual hallucinations.
+Visual release hallucinations, also known as Charles Bonnet syndrome (CBS), are a type of psychophysical visual disturbance in which a person with partial or severe blindness experiences visual hallucinations.

 First described by Charles Bonnet in 1760, the term Charles Bonnet syndrome was first introduced into English-speaking psychiatry in 1982.
 A related type of hallucination that also occurs with lack of visual input is the closed-eye hallucination.

 Signs and symptoms

 People with significant vision loss may have vivid recurrent visual hallucinations (fictive visual percepts).
 These can vary greatly in apparent size, sometimes "lilliputian" (smaller than normal) and, in other cases, enlarged or expansive, as when familiar environments appear to warp in scale.
 Depending on the content, hallucinations are classified as either simple or complex.
 Simple hallucinations often involve shapes, photopsias, and grid-like patterns.
 Complex hallucinations may depict silent, non-interactive figures, whether multitudes of people, animals, or surreal objects, that appear life-like, as well as highly detailed landscapes or objects.
 The most common hallucination is of faces or cartoons.

 Those affected understand that the hallucinations are not real, although in some cases, particularly when cognitive decline progresses, they may begin to perceive them as genuine.
 Hallucinations are purely visual, usually appearing when the eyes are open and fading once the visual gaze shifts.
 They are more likely to occur during periods of inactivity, and sensory deprivation is widely considered a contributing factor.
 Episodes typically last a few minutes and may recur several times a day or week.

 Even though people of all ages may be affected by Charles Bonnet syndrome, those within the age range of 70 to 80 are primarily affected.
 Among older adults (> 65 years) with significant vision loss, the prevalence of Charles Bonnet syndrome has been reported to be between 10% and 40%; a 2008 Australian study found the prevalence to be 17.5%.
 Two Asian studies, however, report a much lower prevalence.
 The high incidence of underreporting this disorder is the greatest hindrance to determining the exact prevalence.
 Underreporting is thought to be a result of those with the condition being afraid to discuss the symptoms out of fear that they will be labeled of unsound mind.